 Top Tips for Your Rajasthan Trip

-So here are my top tips on how to prepare for the beautiful sensory overload that is Rajasthan.
+Here are my top tips on how to prepare a Rajasthan trip plan and enjoy the beautiful sensory overload awaiting you.

 1. Trains are the way to go